osesantos/osesantos/README.md

 **"Simplicity is the ultimate sophistication in both architecture and code."**

-I'm a Backend & Cloud Engineer with a strong security background, passionate about building scalable systems, cloud-native architectures, and performance-tuned solutions.
+I'm a backend and cloud engineer with a strong security background, passionate about building scalable systems, cloud-native architectures, and performance-tuned solutions.

 ## 🚀 About Me
 - 💻 Currently working as a Backend Engineer, specializing in C#, Go, Python, and Rust